British history 5: What was life like in Tudor England?

 Pupils who are secure will be able to:

-- Extract information about Henry VIII from portraits and written records.
+- Extract information about Henry VIII from sources.

-- Justify their interpretation of Henry VIII using evidence from sources.
+- Explain their interpretation of Henry VIII using evidence from sources.

-- Use sources to make deductions about Henry VIII’s wives and use evidence to support deductions, evaluating his marriage requirements in the context of the Tudor period.
+- Use secondary sources to make deductions about Henry VIII’s wives and choose evidence to support their deductions, evaluating his marriage requirements in the context of the Tudor period.

-- Select the relevant evidence required from sources and write an eyewitness account of Elizabeth I’s Worcester Progress.
+- Write an eyewitness account of Elizabeth I’s Worcester Progress.

 - Use their knowledge of inventories, to create a realistic Tudor inventory.